turingschool/front-end-curriculum/projects/module-3/stretch.md

 * DTR (be as actionable, detailed, and specific as you can)
 * Wireframes of your application (using any electronic or hand-drawn tool you would like)
 * Project management tool (with some cards filled out and assigned to team members)
+* A plan for how you will learn the stretch technology together as a group

+### Most Days

+Your instructors will do a stand-up meeting in the mornings to see where the group is at, and give a chance for each group member to talk through what they're working on or where they have blockers.

 ### Day 4

 Your instructors will do a formal check-in with your group.
 At this check-in, instructors expect to see:
-* A demo of your application so far detailing the progress made toward your MVP
+* A very quick demo of your application so far detailing the progress made toward your MVP
 * Your testing suite running
 * Progress you've made on your Stretch Technology category
 * Any blockers you're experiencing
 * Your plan going forward for the next few days

+Share your app progress with the class for Show and Tell!
+Be prepared to tell the story or what your app is, why you're making it, and share a quick demo of your app so far.
+In total, the show and tell for your app should last no longer than 10 minutes.

 ## Rubric